 If some of the hype is to be believed, everybody, but everybody should have a virtual assistant to take over unwanted tasks and so reduce their own working week to just a few hours.
 Whether that’s true or not, the hype-machine has certainly been good news for virtual assistants and for companies like ours, which exists to manage VAs and match them with clients.

-More and more people, regardless of their employment status, nature of business, or domestic situation, are hiring VAs for everything from public relations to personal dating (finding dates that is—not actually going on the dates).
+More and more people, regardless of their employment status, nature of the business, or domestic situation, are hiring VAs for everything from public relations to personal dating (finding dates that are—not actually going on the dates).

 But some who jumped on the outsourcing bandwagon have been disillusioned by the experience, and as we’ve mentioned before in this blog, the reason often has nothing to do with the skills, abilities, or work ethic of the VA.

 The fact is that even if everyone should have a Virtual Assistant, not everyone is suitably qualified to hire one…

 …Shock, horror!
 Can the customer really wrong when disappointed with a virtual assistant’s services?